Key takeaways:

 - Built-in SEO tools.
 Choose a builder that helps with basic SEO setup, like editing page titles and descriptions.
 This improves your visibility on Google.

+Tip 2.
 Optimize your website to be mobile-responsive

 A website’s design elements refer to the visual and structural components that make up its appearance and layout.
 They directly impact how visitors perceive your website and business.
+Picking the right elements makes your website more appealing, effectively turning visitors into customers.

-Picking the right elements makes your website more appealing, leading to more people becoming customers.
 Here are some key design elements to consider for your home improvement website:

 - Color schemes.
 Choose a color scheme that aligns with your brand and creates a pleasing visual experience.
 Consider using a vibrant color for headings and accents, with a complementary neutral color for backgrounds and text.
 Use color consistently throughout your site to establish a cohesive and professional look.